We have restructured our Agricultural Health Core Course in 2024.

 Ag Health Academy

-Our final tier of education, the Ag Health Academy, will be rolling out later this year.
+Our final tier of education, the Ag Health Academy, will be rolling out in 2025.
 Once anyone has completed the other two levels of training, they would be eligible to enroll in this monthly meeting to learn practical information and emerging issue topics relevant to health and safety on the farm.
 These virtual (“Zoom”) classes will be scheduled to invite experts to provide updates on best practices relevant to ag health and safety, and early topics identified for these expert sessions include personal fall arrest systems, ergonomics, and mental health resources.
 Anyone who has completed the 40-hour Agricultural Health and Safety Core Course will also be invited to participate in this academy.

 Solutions Workshops